KVCU

-KVCU AM 1190, branded Radio 1190, is a college radio station affiliated with the University of Colorado Boulder.
+KVCU (1190 AM), branded Radio 1190, is a college radio station affiliated with the University of Colorado Boulder.
 Operated by CU since 1998, the station broadcasts from studios in the basement of the University Memorial Center on the CU campus.

 History

 As a commercial station

 The Brocade Broadcasting Company (later changed to Brokade Broadcasting), owned by Enid C. Pepperd and Dona B. West, obtained a construction permit from the FCC for a new daytime-only radio station in Boulder on November 6, 1972, nearly four years after filing for the station in February 1969.
 The station signed on November 1, with middle of the road music and news programming.
 The format was short-lived, the station lost money, and the owners wanted out; a sales manager, Dan Skibitsky, persuaded Brokade to change the format to progressive rock.
 Though the format flip brought more interest, a sale was still in the cards.
 Two years after launching, Brocade sold the station to the Greenlee and Gawne families, trading as Centennial Wireless, for $220,000.
-In 1979, the station was granted approval to increase power to 5,000 watts.
+In 1979, the station was approved to increase power to 5,000 watts.
 Two years later, the Greenlees then acquired KRNW (97.3 FM), which they relaunched as freeform rocker and adult album alternative format pioneer KBCO.

 KADE became KBCO in 1985, and two years later, the Greenlees sold the pair to Noble Broadcast Group in a $27.25 million transaction.
 Up until then a low-rated simulcast of the FM, the station changed to talk in 1995 as "KHOW2", a brand extension of co-owned KHOW (630 AM).
 Noble owned the stations until it was purchased by Jacor in 1996.